Tulane Home Tulane Shield logo linking to site home page

 • Junior-level "domain" courses in Biomaterials and Tissue Engineering, Biomechanics and Biotransport, Biosignals and Bioimaging, and Biomedical Design.
 Each student is required to complete two domain courses with a follow-up graduate-level course.

-• Each student participates in a full one-year individual research project with required thesis, where they conduct independent research in a laboratory either in the Biomedical Engineering Department, or with affiliated laboratories;
+• Each student participates in a one-year individual research project with required thesis, where they conduct independent research in a laboratory either in the Biomedical Engineering Department, or with affiliated laboratories;

 To Apply